 To recap, SEO is important because it’s free, it compounds over time, and it allows you to meet your customers where they are.
 And eCommerce SEO works in 3 main ways, keyword research, On-Page Optimization, and link building.

 That being said, learning SEO overnight is impossible, hiring an agency is generally the best way to go.
-Digital Funnel is an SEO agency that helps businesses with their SEO in Cork, SEO in Dublin and other larger cities in Ireland.
+Digital Funnel is a digital marketing agency that helps businesses with their SEO in Cork, SEO in Dublin and other larger cities in Ireland.
 We also know how to create appealing and optimised eCommerce web designed websites that lead to converted traffic.